Marcela is Nicaraguan, which means two things. First, I’ve eaten at more Fritangas than your average Miamian or Cuban, for that matter.

-Secondly, there’s little credence placed on my thoughts about Fritangas (Nicaraguan quick service-style restaurant).
-So, of course, when I spotted Fritanga Caña Brava (2361 Northwest 7th Street) and mentioned it to Marcela, I was shot down.
+Secondly, there’s little importance to my thoughts about Fritangas (Nicaraguan quick service-style restaurant) by her family.
+So, of course, when I spotted Fritanga Caña Brava (2361 Northwest 7th Street, Miami) and mentioned it to Marcela, I was shot down.

 This NEW Fritanga is, of course, Fritanga Caña Brava.
-This is my Groundhog’s Day situation that I’m doomed to repeat forever.
+It’s a Burger Beast Groundhog’s Day situation that I’m doomed to repeat forever.

-First Visit to Fritanga Rules
+First Visits to Fritanga Caña Brava Rules

 On the first visit to a new Fritanga, I always order a pretty standard Carne Asada (marinated steak), Gallo Pinto (rice & beans), Queso Frito (fried cheese) & Tajadas (thinly sliced longwise & fried green plantains).
-Actually, I eat this on my first and every visit after that.
-I’m addicted to this combo.
+I eat this on my first and every visit after that.

 Best of all, Fritanga Caña Brava is only a mile and a half from my house.
-I’m always happy to have another go-to restaurant spot close to me.
+So I’m always happy to have another go-to restaurant spot close to me.